-Identifying and assessing climate-related risks and opportunities is challenging due to uncertainties about the extent of and intensity of climate change and how businesses, technology, regulation, and the economy will respond.
-The potential impacts of climate-related issues on the Scheme are not clear or direct, and these assessments are based on estimates and our best judgement considering our current investment position as well as future expectations and uncertain pathways.
+Identifying and assessing climate-related risks and opportunities is challenging due to about the extent of and intensity of climate change and how businesses, technology, the economy will respond.
+The potential impacts of climate-related issues on the Schoolear or direct, and these assessments are based on estimates and our best judgemen our current investment position as well as future expectations and uncertain pathwards.